The Stigma of Poverty: In Conversation With Rebecca de Souza

 So you might say that this sounds reasonable: If people can work, then why do they need assistance?
 But the notion of “able-bodied” does not easily account for the millions of Americans who suffer from addiction, mental illness, and have illnesses that are invisible.
 And of course the big elephant in the room that is conveniently forgotten is the lack of decent jobs, an economy that does not match the available labor market, and high unemployment.

-The Reader: As of March 2019, 15 states have approved measures allowing them to test welfare recipients for drug use and revoking aid from people who test positive.
+The Editors: As of March 2019, 15 states have approved measures allowing them to test welfare recipients for drug use and revoking aid from people who test positive.
 This is a clear demonstration of neoliberal stigma at work in the distinction between the “deserving and undeserving poor” which, as you discuss, is informed largely by Calvinist thinking.
 What is the history behind this line of thought?

 RdS: So, I should first state that the distinction between “deserving and undeserving poor” is a false dichotomy.
 There is no such thing.
 All people are deserving of assistance.
 Low- and no-income people are especially deserving of assistance because poverty denies people access to fundamental needs and human rights such as food, clothing, shelter, healthy environments, health care, and access to quality education.
 Poverty also denies people access to opportunities, experiences, positive social interactions, and valued identities.